Sat · June 13 · 2026 1:00 — 5:00 PM New Castle Community Center

 Teen minds, teen solutions.

 A 4-hour design sprint where high-schoolers turn ideas into real initiatives for youth mental health — judged by community leaders, mental health professionals, and social innovation experts.
+Compete for the opportunity to implement your idea throughout New Castle.

 4hr